Physics involves the study of natural phenomena observed in our world, from the subatomic scale to the vastness of the entire universe.

-Whether you want to explore the mysteries of anti-matter, aid in the development of laser technologies, or discover new energy sources, a physics degree from Florida Tech gives you the knowledge and hands-on experience you need for a physics career.
+Whether you want to explore the mysteries of antimatter, aid in the development of laser technologies, or discover new energy sources, a physics degree from Florida Tech gives you the knowledge and hands-on experience you need for a physics career.

 Physics degree students learn scientific skills in small classes with intensive faculty-student interaction.
 The learning environment is conducive to preparing students for real world scientific work whether in academia or industry.
 Students learn to conduct and communicate research experiments, working with direct supervision by a faculty member in charge of the research.
-Opportunities in research include participation in experiment design and construction, data collection and analysis.
+Opportunities in research include participation in experiment design and construction, data collection, and analysis.

 The physics department is located in the F.W.
-Olin Physical Sciences building, a 72,000 sq. ft. facility equipped with state-of-the-art labs, clean rooms, a 3,000 sq. ft. high bay area, rooftop observatory, teaching classrooms with full multimedia, smart whiteboards and other facilities.
+Olin Physical Sciences building, a 72,000 sq. ft. facility equipped with state-of-the-art labs, clean rooms, a 3,000 sq. ft. high bay area, rooftop observatory, teaching classrooms with full multimedia, smart whiteboards, and other facilities.

-Choosing Florida Tech as your physics college gives you all the tools and resources that you expect to find at a larger university but in a smaller, more intimate setting.
-Students in our physics program benefit from being part of the very first space sciences program in the world.
-Florida Tech’s program is also recognized by the American Institute of Physics as one of the largest physics programs in terms of number of degrees awarded annually.
-In addition, Florida Tech ranks in the top 5% of all U.S. institutions awarding undergraduate physics degrees to women.
+The physics program at Florida Tech has set the standard since 1958 with the very first space sciences program in the world, successfully preparing students for high-tech careers at top space agencies and research firms.
+According to the American Institute of Physics, Florida Tech’s program is one of the largest in the US in terms of the number of BS degrees awarded annually.
+In addition, Florida Tech ranks in the top 5% of all US institutions awarding undergraduate physics degrees to women.

 Companies and organizations around the world provide Florida Tech students with physics internships to prepare them for future careers.
 Some of these companies include:

 These challenging and dynamic physics internships provide our students with valuable experience in their field.
 Students are trained in conducting measurements and data analysis, as well as building equipment and detectors.

 In addition to physics internships, students also participate in research at Florida Tech or around the world.
-Conducting research at locations such as Fermilab in Chicago and CERN in Switzerland, our students participate in design and construction of detector systems for experiments, data collection and analysis.
+Conducting research at locations such as Fermilab in Chicago and CERN in Switzerland, our students participate in design and construction of detector systems for experiments, data collection, and analysis.
 Florida Tech students also conduct research in on-campus laboratories, guided by one of our internationally recognized faculty members.

-If working at space agencies, doing critical research and development or meeting some of the world’s biggest challenges interests you, then a Bachelor's of Science in Physics from Florida Tech is what you need to succeed.
-Physics careers are waiting for graduates who are able to demonstrate an understanding of the physical world on a fundamental level.
+Ours is one of the largest and most diverse undergraduate programs in the country.
+If working at space agencies, doing critical research, and development or meeting some of the world’s biggest challenges interests you, a BS in Physics from Florida Tech is what you need to succeed.
+Physics careers are waiting for graduates who can demonstrate an understanding of the physical world on a fundamental level.

-With the acquisition and development of proficiency in mathematics, experimental laboratory and problem-solving skills, Florida Tech graduates are prepared to engage in physics careers such as:
+With the acquisition and development of proficiency in mathematics, experimental laboratory, and problem-solving skills, Florida Tech graduates are prepared to engage in physics careers such as: